s-macke/jor1k-sysroot/README.md

 jor1k-sysroot
 =============

-This is the extended filesystem for jor1k and is separated form the main repository because it contains mainly binary data.
+This repository contains the kernels and filesystems for jor1k.
+Hence it contains mainly binary data and is separated form the main repository to not bloat it.